Ugrammer/Ugrammer.github.io/README.md

+# UPDATE version 2.0.0

+* Improve the algorithm and command-line flag.

 # UniversalMer
-  A k-mer counting tool for multiple sizes of k at once.
+  A CLI k-mer counting tool for multiple sizes of k at once.
 # OVERVIEW
 UniversalMer is a k-mer counting tool for multiple size of k at once.The program counts and summarizes the exact frequency of all k-mers from 1-mer to a user-defined maximum length (kmax).
 This kmax can be specified as any length or can be automatically determined by the longest repeated patterns found in the input sequence.
 The available sequence alphabets support are DNA, RNA, and protein.
 The Input file must be fasta format with .txt or .fasta or .fna.

 ## The program offers several output options:
- * Dumping all k-mers: Outputs a complete list of every k-mer found.
+ * Dumping all k-mers: Outputs a complete list of every k-mer for k = 1 to maxk found.
- * Dumping chosen k-mer patterns: Provides lists of repeated or singleton k-mers.
+ * Dumping chosen k-mer patterns: Provides lists of repeated or singleton k-mers for multiple k's.
- * Dumping the k-mer spectrum: Generates a summary of k-mer frequencies.
+ * Dumping the k-mer spectrum: Generates a summary of k-mer frequencies for multiple k's.
  * Note: The program does not support canonical k-mer counting.
 You can use the output files with other programs to find canonical patterns.

 ## The efficiency of the program depends on the sequence length (in base pairs) and the number of unique patterns.